Āryatārā Atiyoga

 Mandala offering mudrā with the sun behind our back and the moon in front of us.
 Offering self-generated and pure land to all enlightened beings.

-oṃ guru ārya tārā saparivāraṇām idaṃ ratna maṇḍalakaṃ niryātayāmi॥Mandala offering is described as offering the universe.
+oṃ guru ārya tārā saparivāraṇām idaṃ ratna maṇḍalakaṃ niryātayāmi॥The mandala offering - described in the tradition as offering the

 Oṃ guru Noble Tārā and retinues, I offer up this jewel mandala